 All these create an image of your enterprise and gets your business noticed.
-If you search for notable signage experts like Charlotte Signs and others that impress you, you will see how color in signage works.
+If you want to see how color in signage works, search for digital signage installation companies such as Sabercom, Charlotte Signs and others.

 You need to keep in mind that you are in competition.
 That means that even in branding and advertising, you have to be several steps ahead of the competition.
 To set your signage apart, use color creatively.
 Colour is closely related to mood.
 Think about how moods and even feelings are described through colour: jealousy is green while the ‘blues’ are…well…blue.
 Thus, when choosing colours, think about how they can affect your customers’ moods positively.